incrediblesound/story-graph/README.md

 ```

 **directionality**
 The isDirectional property must be set to tell the graph how to match rules.
 If this property is set to false then the order of the things will be ignored when finding a match.
-When the soure and target are qualitatively different things and the action is truly directional you should set this property to true.
+When the source and target are qualitatively different things and the action is truly directional you should set this property to true.

 **mutations**
 If you want to mutate the things involved in an event you can add a mutations function to your rule.
 The mutations function takes the source thing and target thing as parameters.
 This allows you to alter the types of things as a part of the consequence of the rule being activated, for which you can use the remove, add, and replace helpers on the things type: